-KPI's and Next Steps for 2023/4
+KPI's and Next Steps for 2025/6

-Outcome 2023
+Outcome 2024

-In our 2022/23 statement we commited to ongoing review of our supply chain and to implement our Code of Conduct.
+In our 2023/4 statement we committed to ongoing review of our supply chain and to implement our Code of Conduct.

-ACUON 2022 Outcome 2023 Next Steps 2024/5 Ongoing monitoring of supply chain Ongoing monitoring of our supply chain.
+Ongoing monitoring of our supply chain.
 Investigated generation of specific Strategic Supplier Assessment to reach beyond Tier 1 supply chain.
 Supplier Audit to include an overview of supply chain management beyond Tier 1 supply chain.
-Ongoing deployment of Code of Conduct to the remaining suppliers.
+Audit questionnaire and related supplier monitoring covers supply chain management beyond Tier 1 suppliers.
 Ongoing deployment of Code of Conduct to new suppliers.
 Established regular review process to ensure compliance in line with supplier quality audits and all future RFQs.
 Code of Conduct refined and updated.
-Modern Slavery requirements included in our purchasing Standard Terms and Conditions. f Supplier audit - in the aftermath of the Covid pandemic and lack of resource availability a revised approach was taken - self assessment questionnaire implemented and deployed.
-Engaged a Supplier Development Engineer to support and implement key development activities with strategic suppliers and to lead supplier audits.
-Supplier Development Engineer fully engaged in supplier audit and programme development, including ethical and sustainable compliance.
-Ongoing Communication programme to maintain general awareness to all staff through Business Information Update and refresh Employee Awareness training for relevant employees identified within KPM (UK) engaged in supply chain activities.
-Update and refresh Employee Awareness training for relevant employees identified within KPM (UK) engaged in supply chain activities.
+Modern Slavery requirements included in our purchasing Standard Terms and Conditions.
+Code of Conduct updated, and regular review of supplier compliance is in place.

+Engaged a Supplier Development Supplier Development Engineer fully Engineer to support and implement engaged in supplier audit and key development activities with programme development, including strategic suppliers and to lead supplier ethical and sustainable compliance.

+Employee Awareness training completed for relevant employees identified within KPM (UK) engaged in supply chain activities.

+Employee Awareness training programme In place and captures new employees.